Heshbon/alx-pre_course/README.md

-#learning and being in a community of ALX being trained to do hard staff.
+#Learning, finding identity in a community of ALX while being trained to think big and solve hard problems.